nsmsn/dotcom/src/notes/2025-12-30-penpot-ai-whitepaper.md

 </div>

 <div class="e-content">
-<p>I've been interested in trying Penpot, the open source alternative to Sketch and Figma (products I'm currently using at work).
-This blog post is a snapshot from earlier this year how this particular company product team is thinking about and approaching AI.</p>
+<p>I've been curious about Penpot, the open source alternative to Sketch and Figma (products I'm currently using at work).
+This blog post is a snapshot from earlier this year, detailing how this particular company and product team is thinking about and approaching AI.</p>
 </div>